Pain and childhood cancer

 - your child should be comfortable enough to move around and engage with others they know well

-- if your child appears to have poorly controlled pain, let your nurse or doctor know so that a good pain management plan is put in place
+- if your child appears to have poorly controlled pain, let your nurse or doctor know so they can put a good pain management plan in place

 - children have different ways of letting us know they are in pain

-- the same injury can cause a different amount of pain in different children and the same procedure can cause a different amount of pain each time it is done to the same child
+- the same procedure can cause a different amount of pain each time a child has the same procedure

-How can I tell if my child is in pain?
+How can I tell if my child with cancer is in pain?

 - being grumpy and fussing over things

 - being difficult to comfort or distract

 - refusing food and drink

 - lying very still and not wanting to move